riccardotommasini/kafka-training/README.md

 Download Confluent Platform [here](https://www.confluent.io/download/)

-enter the bin folder and verify if all the scrits are executable
+enter the bin folder and verify if all the scripts are executable

 ```bash
 #grant permission